How To Bet On The Super Bowl In New Mexico - New Mexico Sports Betting

 Another pre-Super Bowl betting market is to bet on the National Anthem and just how long it’s going to be.

-The 2024 Super Bowl National Anthem will see the Allegiant Stadium crowd witness country singer Reba McEntire, perform the ‘Star-Spangled Banner’, with the spread on the song length sitting at 86.5 seconds.
+The Allegiant Stadium crowd will witness country singer Reba McEntire, perform the ‘Star-Spangled Banner’, with the spread on the song length sitting at 86.5 seconds.

 Super Bowl National Anthem Odds